-The SIC24e has internal signal logic that takes track block occupancy and switch state information to determine how the signals should operate.
-This information is managed in the form unique block/sensor and switch messages.
-It uses these same type messages to communicate between multiple SIC24es which can work together to form a larger signal system.
+The SIC24AD sends and receives switch command, switch position feedback and sensor/ block detection messages.
+It uses these same type messages to communicate between multiple SIC24ADs and to determine signal states.
 Since all communication is done over a serial bus, the number of wires to implement a signal system is greatly reduced.

-The block diagram on the front page shows the general layout of the various input, output and power connectors.
 The serial bus is based on Digitrax's LocoNet® and some features are unique to a Digitrax system.
 However, a Digitrax DCC system is not required for operation or programming.
-The SIC24e is compatible with LocoNet® block detectors such as the Team Digital BlocD8 or detectors connected to its inputs such as the Team Digital DBD22.
+The SIC24AD is compatible with LocoNet® block detectors such as the Digitrax BDL168 or detectors connected to its inputs such as the Team Digital DBD22.